bitkidd/adonisjs-credentials/README.md

 node ace credentials:create
 ```

 This will create a new directory in your `resources` folder, called `credentials` and will add there two new files, `development.key` and `development.credentials`.

-Obviously the `.key` file keeps your password to the credentials file, **do not commit any .key files to your git repo**, please check your `.gitignore` for `*.key` exclusion rule.
+Obviously, the `.key` file keeps your password to the credentials file, **do not commit any .key files to your git repo**, please check your `.gitignore` for `*.key` exclusion rule.

 The `.key` should be kept somewhere in a secret place, the best spot I know is a sticky note on your laptop.
-Just NO, don't do this :see_no_evil:.
+Just NO, don't do this :see_no_evil:
-Keep your secrets secure and use password managers!
+Keep your secrets in a secure place and use password managers!

 The `.credentials` file can be committed and shared as it is impossimple to decrypt it without the password.